Musikari/dsc-Recommender-system/README.md

 ## DATA UNDERSTANDING

-We will make use of data set from UCI MachineLearning Repository.
-It is a trsnsnational data set which contain transaction between year 2010 and 2011 for a UK-based and registered non-store online shop selling unique gifts
+We will make use of the data set from the UCI MachineLearning Repository.
+It is a transnational data set which contains transaction between the year 2010 and 2011 for a UK-based and registered non-store online shop selling unique gifts

 Description of Columns:
 The data set has the following 8 columns which are: